thuml/DeepLag/README.md

 Download Link: [Link](https://cloud.tsinghua.edu.cn/d/4fb89592f8f141c98ca4/).
 The path format is `{benchmark_nickname}/{model_name}/{time_str}/{model_nickname}_best.pt`

 3. Train and evaluate model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts/`.
-You can reproduce the experiment results as the following examples:
+After replacing `--data-path` in the scripts with your local data directory, you can reproduce the experiment results via the following commands:

 ```shell
 bash scripts/bc_deeplag.sh # Train DeepLag on Bounded Navier-Stokes